CDP-com/welcomeoca/readme.txt

 Changelog
 ----
+11/20/2015, mstiles, Removed call to scroll to top on load in main.html's 11/20/2015, mstiles, Scroll to top onload
+11/11/2015, mstiles, change log trying iframe without borders 11/10/2015, mstiles, fixed iframe and added readme.txt file for changelog.
 11/10/2015, cduncan, added paragraph on home page in main.html, to get feedback on new look proofs.
 11/10/2015, mstiles, main.hta made resizable
 11/10/2015, cduncan, modified home page, mouseovers and the How it Works page